gerberl/gerberl.github.io/gerberl-msc-ds-prep-activities.md

 ## Looking Ahead

 Time-permitting, if you are keen, you could preview some practical machine learning with Python as well.
-The book Introduction to Machine Learning with Python (http://shop.oreilly.com/product/0636920030515.do) is quite suitable - the author's (Andreas Müller) lectures are more up-to-date with respect to the functionality of the Python packages involved: https://www.cs.columbia.edu/~amueller/comsw4995s20/schedule/.
-Also, there is the DataCamp Introduction to Supervised Learning, among others (https://learn.datacamp.com/courses/supervised-learning-with-scikit-learn).
+The book [Introduction to Machine Learning with Python](http://shop.oreilly.com/product/0636920030515.do) is quite suitable - the [author's (Andreas Müller) lectures](https://www.cs.columbia.edu/~amueller/comsw4995s20/schedule/) are more up-to-date with respect to the functionality of the Python packages involved.
+Also, there is the [DataCamp Introduction to Supervised Learning]((https://learn.datacamp.com/courses/supervised-learning-with-scikit-learn), among others.